alexgurr/react-coding-challenges/README.md

 Web sockets, events, callbacks & React hooks.
 Talks to [Botty](https://github.com/alexgurr/botty)

 &nbsp;
-## When could these be useful?
+## What are the challenges for?
+They could be:
-- Usage as short coding exercises, such as for interviews
+- Short coding exercises, for use in interviews with candidates
-- To test yourself/test your coding abilities under pressure
+- Ways for you to test yourself / test your coding abilities under pressure
-- For beginners looking for a fun way to learn React
+- Fun exercises to help you learn React

 &nbsp;
-## How do they work?
+## How do they work / how do I get started?
+The scaffolding of each challenges / app is done for you and each challenge has *create-react-app* as its foundation.

+- Clone the whole challenges repository
-The scaffolding is done for you.
-Simply run `yarn` in any of the directories to start the application.
-Each application has a README with its requirements.
+- Run `yarn` or `npm install` in any of the individual challenge directories to install dependencies
+- Run `yarn start` or `npm start` to start the application on port 3000 (CRA default)
+- Each challenge has a README with requirements for you to complete

-Some might require connection to external APIs, but all information will be provided in the inididual challenge readmes.
+*Some challenges might require usage of external APIs, but all information will be provided in the individual challenge readme.*

 &nbsp;
 ## Have you got the solutions?